TERMS OF BUSINESS (14 August 2020)

 7.0 DATA PROTECTION (JERSEY) LAW 2018

-7.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about the company.
+7.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about yourselves.
 We confirm when processing data on your behalf that we are registered and will comply with the relevant provisions of the Data Protection (Jersey) Law 2018.

 7.2 We shall use appropriate technical and organisational measures to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.
 We shall not sub-contract any processing of personal data unless that personal data continues to be subject to an appropriate level of protection.
 To the extent we act as data processor for you, we shall only process personal data in accordance with your instructions.